Pastoral Care at Orchard Mead Academy

 We value our relationships with parents, carers and other significant adults involved in our young people’s lives.
 We strive to ensure that we communicate effectively with parents at all times and we welcome contact from families.

-Please address your child’s form tutor, PASCO or Head of House for any support that you may need in the following ways:
+Please address your child’s form tutor, Assistant Head of Year or Head of Year for any support that you may need in the following ways:

 Telephone the school’s receptionist on: 0116 2413371

 |Head of Year||Ms Kirtee Patel||[email protected]|

 |Assistant Head of Year||Ms Charlotte Rose||[email protected]|

 |Assistant Head of Year||Mrs Pat Loveday||[email protected]|